veekaybee/viberary/src/api/templates/readme.md

 # Next Steps

-I have a couple things on the roadmap I'd like to accomplish.
+I have a couple of things on the roadmap I'd like to accomplish.

 1. Include a "I'm Feeling Lucky" type button that generates one good vibe-y recommendation at random.
 2. Build out [a feature/model store](https://github.com/veekaybee/viberary/issues/73) for the model and the training data, will likely just be hosted in DigitalOcean as well, nothing super fancy, but right now it's annoying to move these artifacts around, but not annoying enough where I had enough time to build one.